 We’re focusing a lot on email marketing recently because we’re really seeing a lot of problems in this industry.
 If an executive continues to pester you on your email list growth, you really need to point them to this article.
 The fact is, the larger and older your email list, the more damage it may be having to your email marketing effectiveness.
 You should, instead, be focused on how many active subscribers you have on your

-It’s quite a surprise to most companies when they find out that .
+It’s quite a surprise to most companies when they find out that 60% of subscribers in the average email list are dormant.
 For a company with 20,000 email subscribers, that’s 12,000 emails that have dropped off.
 The vast majority of email marketers are petrified at dropping a single subscriber off of their list.
 The effort it required to get these subscribers to opt-in was costly and companies hope to someday recoup that investment.
-It’s nonsensical, though.
-Not only are they not going to recoup
+It’s nonsensical,

 One of the easiest means of ensuring that your email deliverability remains in good standing – meaning your email makes it to the inbox, not the junk folder, is by having a safe and obvious methodology for collecting email addresses.
 Anything outside of an opt-in form that obviously communicates the offering and sets expectations on the subscriptions (expressed vs implied permission) can impact the likelihood that a recipient might click the SPAM button.
 And when

 Are your email subscribers clicking through to your websites, ordering your products, or registering for your events, as expected?
 No?
 Instead are they simply unresponsive, unsubscribing or (gasp) complaining?
 If so, perhaps you’re not clearly establishing mutual expectations.